CataIana/twitch-modlogging/README.md

 * Now you can configure which streamer mod actions you want to listen for.
 Each streamer allows a list of webhooks if you want to send them to multiple places.

-* Now you can start up the bot and it will listen and post mod a
+* Now you can start up the bot and it will listen and post mod actions in your discord servers.

 **If there are a large number of mod actions in a small time frame (a nuke happens or similar), the webhook will be throttled and may not display all moderation actions.**